shdhumale/FastMCP-ADK-Server-Client/README.md

 * Leveraging **Google’s ADK** for intelligent agent integration.

 ---

-Feel free to customize this README further—that way, it reflects the actual functionality and provides clear guidance for others exploring or contributing to your project!

 [1]: https://github.com/jlowin/fastmcp?utm_source=chatgpt.com "jlowin/fastmcp: The fast, Pythonic way to build MCP servers and clients"
 [2]: https://gofastmcp.com/clients/client?utm_source=chatgpt.com "The FastMCP Client"